+points

+lines

+lines_adjacency

+triangles

+triangles_adjacency

-layout-qualifier-id points lines lines_adjacency triangles triangles_adjacency invocations = integer-constant
+invocations = integer-constant-expression

+'''

-The identifiers points, lines, lines, adjacency, triangles, and triangles_adjacency are used to specify the type of input primitive accepted by the geometry shader, and only one of these is accepted.
+The identifiers points, lines_adjacency, triangles, and triangles_adjacency are used to specify the type of input primitive accepted by the geometry shader, and only one of these is accepted.
 At least one geometry shader (compilation unit) in a program must declare this input primitive layout, and all geometry shader input layout declarations in a program must declare the same layout.
 It is not required that all geometry shaders in a program declare an input primitive layout.